jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

 </snippet>
 ````

-Do not forget to include the content between CDATA tags.
+Do not forget to include the content between CDATA tags and to escape dollar sign.

-As you may have already guessed, the `${1:subject}` and the others are the placeholders.
-You will be able to navigate through all these labels with tab key.
+As you may have already guessed, the `${1:subject}` and such others are placeholders.
+You navigate through them with tab key.

 Save your file with `.sublime-snippet` extension.
 It is now available from PHP files.